marcos-venicius/evalset/README.md

 > Probably it'll be lazy evaluated to avoid big files being slow to load, it should be optional to the user api.

 > [!NOTE]
-> Comma inside arrays and objects are entirely optional
+> Comma to separate elements inside arrays, objects and function arguments are entirely optional

 ## Data types